Nina Strokata Karavanska

-Nina Antonovna Karavanska (née Strokata; January 31, 1926 – August 2, 1998) was a Ukrainian dissident, Soviet microbiologist and immunologist.
+Nina Antonivna Karavanska (née Strokata; 31 January 1926 – 2 August 1998) was a Ukrainian dissident, Soviet microbiologist and immunologist.
 She was a member of the dissident movement in the USSR, a co-founder of the Ukrainian Helsinki Group and one of the leading human rights activists in Odesa during the Soviet period.
 She is the author of about 23 scientific papers in the field of clinical microbiology and immunology.
-She spoke Ukrainian, English, German, Polish, and Romanian.
+She spoke Russian, Ukrainian, English, German, Polish, and Romanian.
 She was the wife of Sviatoslav Karavansky.

-Biography

-Early years
+Early life and career

-Nina Antonovna Strokata was born on January 31, 1926 (according to other sources in 1925) in the Ukrainian city of Odesa, which was then part of the Ukrainian SSR, USSR.
-After graduating from high school, she entered the Odesa Medical Institute (now - Odessa National Medical University), which she graduated in 1947.
-In the following years, Nina Antonivna worked as a specialist in various Ukrainian cities (including from 1951 to 1952 at the Odesa Medical Institute).
+Nina Antonivna Strokata was born on 31 January 1926 (according to other sources in 1925) in the Ukrainian city of Odesa, which was then part of the Ukrainian Soviet Socialist Republic within the Soviet Union.
+After graduating from high school, she entered the Odesa Medical Institute (now - Odesa National Medical University), which she graduated in 1947.
+In the following years, Strokata worked as a specialist in various Ukrainian cities (including from 1951 to 1952 at the Odesa Medical Institute).

 After graduating from the institute, she worked as a junior researcher, an assistant at the Department of Epidemiology, and then an assistant at the Department of Microbiology of the institute.
-According to the distribution, Nina Strokata was sent to the local district hospital for two years in the Tatarbunary district, and later as the head of the medical department.
+According to the distribution, Nina Strokata was sent to the local district hospital for two years in Tatarbunary Raion, and later as the head of the medical department.

-In 1961, Nina Antonivna met one of the activists of the Organization of Ukrainian Nationalists, Sviatoslav Karavansky, who at that time had just returned to his homeland after 16 years in prison.
-He arrived in Odessa after the amnesty.
+In 1961, Strokata met one of the activists of the Organisation of Ukrainian Nationalists, Sviatoslav Karavanskyi, who at that time had just returned to his homeland after 16 years in prison.
+He arrived in Odesa after the amnesty.
 They later married.
-A year later she returned to Odessa, continued to work at the medical institute.
+A year later she returned to Odesa, continued to work at the medical institute.
 In 1963, she was accepted as a junior researcher at the Central Research Laboratory at the university, where she worked until 1971.
 At that time she had prepared her PhD thesis.
-Karavansky resumed his studies at the evening department of the philological faculty of Odessa State University (now the Mechnikov I.I.
-Odessa National University), and also joined the opposition struggle.
+Karavansky resumed his studies at the evening department of the philological faculty of Odesa State University (now the I. I. Mechnikov Odesa State University), and also joined the opposition struggle.
 He prepared and distributed samizdat in Odesa, and promoted the Ukrainian language.
 In November 1965, Sviatoslav Yosypovych was arrested for the second time and two days later he was sent without trial to serve a 25-year term.
 Since then, Nina Karavanska was fighting against the illegal arrests and convictions of her husband, despite the fact that the management of the institute demanded that she give up her husband.